 86 min: The exciting Thiago comes on for Xavi, who was as stately as ever.

-85 min: "For at least a few more minutes, there's a video on YouTube of Pepe standing on Messi's hands," says David Price.
+YouTube of Pepe standing on Messi's hands," says David Price.
 "You can see at about 5sec Pepe clearly looks down to see where his feet are and then plants one of them down sharpish onto Leo's hand."

 82 min: Alexis Sanchez is replaced by Adriano.
 Moments later, Benzema cuts in from the left and slashes well wide from long range.
 He's not done much tonight, though he's been marginally more involved than Higuain.
 "Is Pepe the player Mourinho might have been?" ponders Steve Peake.